It is a waste product of many living organisms and is the leading organic component of human urine.

 What are the reference values?

-The reference values for urea in adults range from 15:45 mg / dl, while in children the reference value is between 05:18 mg / dl.
+The reference values for urea in adults range from 15:45 mg/dl, while the reference value is between 05:18 mg/dl in children.

-High urea can be a sign that the kidneys are not working properly, although urea levels are not very reliable to verify kidney function, since its elevation is often related to the diet and the person’s hydration status.
+High urea can signify that the kidneys are not working correctly.
+However, urea levels are not very reliable for verifying kidney function since its elevation is often related to the diet and the person’s hydration status.

-Urea is a consequence of the metabolization of proteins ingested in the diet, produced by the liver and eliminated by the kidneys through the urine.
-When the kidneys lose their ability to filter the blood properly, urea begins to accumulate in the bloodstream and its values are high.
+Urea is a consequence of the metabolization of proteins ingested in the diet, produced by the liver, and eliminated by the kidneys through the urine.
+When the kidneys lose their ability to filter the blood properly, urea accumulates in the bloodstream, and its values are high.

-In kidney failure , the levels of urea in the blood are always high.
-However, high levels of urea do not always mean problems in the kidneys because its values can be changed in cases of a diet rich in protein, dehydration, heart attack, infections, tumors, liver diseases, among other situations.
+In kidney failure, urea levels in the blood are always high.
+However, high urea levels do not always mean problems in the kidneys because its values can be changed in cases of a diet rich in protein, dehydration, heart attack, infections, tumors, and liver diseases, among other situations.

-And a low level can be related to malnutrition , lack of protein in the diet, liver failure, pregnancy, celiac disease, among other conditions.
+And a low level can be related to malnutrition, lack of protein in the diet, liver failure, pregnancy, and celiac disease, among other conditions.